Amos Dresser: Dresser's later life

 Dresser returned to Ohio and, along with other Lane Rebels, enrolled at the Oberlin Collegiate Institute, where he obtained a degree in 1839.
 While a student at Oberlin he supported himself by working for the American Anti-Slavery Society as a lecturer.
-After completing his studies, he married Adeline Smith, also a former Oberlin student, and from 1839 to 1841 they were missionaries in Jamaica.
-Among their children was Amos Dresser, Jr.
+After completing his studies, he married Adeline Smith, a former Oberlin student, and from 1839 to 1841 they were missionaries in Jamaica.
+Among their children was Amos Dresser Jr.

 For two years they lived in Batavia, Ohio, where he was pastor of two churches.
 From 1843 to 1846 he taught at the Olivet Institution in Olivet, Michigan, founded by Oberlin graduates.
 He then worked for Elihu Burritt and the League of Universal Brotherhood.
 In 1849 he published The Bible Against War.

 His wife died in 1850, and in 1851 he married another former Oberlin student, Ann Jane Gray; Adeline Minerva Dresser was their daughter.
 They toured Europe, where Dresser gave lectures on temperance and abolition.
 When they returned to the United States, they settled in Farmington, Ohio, where Dresser worked as a pastor.

 He served as minister of the Cranston Memorial Presbyterian Church in New Harmony, Indiana.
 From 1852 to 1865 Dresser was pastor of churches in Trumbull and Ashtabula Counties, Ohio, in the Western Reserve, Underground Railroad center and the most anti-slavery region of the country.
 From 1865 to 1869 he was pastor of three churches in Oceana County, Michigan.
 In 1869 he went to Butler County, Nebraska, where he had the “whole county for a parish.”
 In 1879 he went to Red Willow County, Nebraska.
 At some point towards the end of his life Dresser and his wife went to live in Lawrence, Kansas, with one of their children, and both Amos and Ann Jane died there.